-- Hertz Rent a car: Along with the airport official taxi counter, inside the luggage conveyor belt area (left zone of the terminal), you will find the “Hertz”, this is the unique rent a car company located inside the airport.
+- Hertz Rent a car: Along with the airport’s official taxi counter, in the same area as the luggage conveyor belt (left zone of the terminal), you will find the “Hertz”, which is the unique rent-a-car company located inside the airport.

-This area is one of the few privatized inside Cusco airport to a company called “Los Portales” and can host around 300 vehicles approx. They charge a rate of S/.3.00 the first hour for cars, the next hour the rate increase to S/.6.00.
+This area is one of the few privatized inside Cusco airport to a company called “Los Portales” and can host around 300 vehicles.
+They charge a rate of S/.3.00 for the first hour for cars, and the next hour the rate increase to S/.6.00.
 In the case of vans, splinters, minibusses, and buses, the rates vary up to S/.8.00 Soles can increase if the first hour of parking is passed.

-- Little Peruvian stands: A particularity of this zone consists of several markets located west of it, just in front of the terminal.
+A Particularity of this parking zone consists of several stand markets located west of it, just on the opposite of the terminal.
 In them, you will find traditional Cusquenean bread called “Chuta”, native cheeses, Peruvian coffee, chocolate, and more local products.
 Most of them are cheaper than inside the terminal.
 Therefore, you can visit them if you want to bring a local product to your loved ones.

 Security in Peru, especially in Cusco, is very important.
 Cusco, as the Peruvian tourist capital, pays special attention to this factor for its visitants and continues developing as a strong tourist destination in all of South America.
 In this form, you will find not only a police station in the terminal but even a health center on the first line.
 Continue knowing more about its facilities on the first floor below.

 - Luggage conveyor belt area: This is located to the far left of the terminal.
 The Cusco airport has two baggage handling sleeves, just at the end of the arrival flights corridor.
-In this same zone are located airport official company taxis counter, “Hertz” rent a car office and other travel agency and hotel counters.
+In this same zone are located the airport’s official company taxis counter, “Hertz” rent-a-car office, and other travel agency and hotel counters.

-- Health center: Medical post located before the luggage conveyor belt area, separated by a wall with it, just passing the escalators to the second floor.
-This is open from 6 AM to 6 PM and has a resident doctor and two nurses equipped with oxygen balloons, wheelchairs inter alia.
+- Health center: Medical post located before the luggage conveyor belt area, separated by a wall, just passing the escalators to the second floor.
+This is open from 6 AM to 6 PM and has a resident doctor and two nurses equipped with oxygen balloons, and wheelchairs inter alia.

 - Club Lounge Salon: This is a lounge VIP saloon located between the ATM zone and the IPeru, tourist information counter.
 The lounge has comfortable seats, a Wi-Fi connection, coffee, a variety of snacks, several non-alcoholic drinks, a flight information monitor, bathrooms, and a TV cable.
 This lounge bar, compared to those in Lima, does not have showers or restrooms, and it is located in a public area (not inside boarding rooms), therefore, the passenger will have to go out, pass the control security, and customs area to enter the boarding zones.
 The cost of entrance to any person is $30.
 Free entrance for those who belong to Diners Club and Lounge Club international members.

-- 20 Airlines counters: These are located in the center of the terminal.
-Nowadays, Cusco receives flights from three airlines, the most important of them is LATAM Peru, the second one is Sky Peru airlines and the third is Viva Peru.
-Worth noting that the last two are low-cost airlines.
+- 20 airline counters: These are located in the center of the terminal.
+Nowadays, Cusco receives flights from four airlines, the most important of them is LATAM Peru, the second one is Jet Smart (Low-cost) airlines the third is Sky Airlines (Low-cost), and the last one is Viva Peru (Low-cost)

 - Money exchange: There is a money exchange counter.
 Of course, the exchange rate is higher than other ones located in the historic center of Cusco.
 Therefore, we recommend it only if you don’t have time to return to the city center (you are about to embark) or if you will go directly to Sacred Valley (In case of arrivals)

-Cusco airport has a recently remodeled second-floor, where stands of chocolate handicrafts, alpaca-based fabrics, ceramics handicrafts inter alia.
+The airport has a recently remodeled second floor, where stands of chocolate handicrafts, alpaca-based fabrics, and ceramics handicrafts inter alia.
 Also, the airport administration installed more than 120 seats in the boarding zones as part of the reshuffle.
-Despite all this, tourism in Peru continues to grow at a fast pace.
+For all these reasons, tourism in Peru continues to grow at a fast pace.
 Following, you will see the zones that form the second floor of the terminal.

 - Chocolate Stand: A little stand of Cusquenean chocolate called “La Cholita” is located just in front of the two snack bars.
 This stand offers the chocolate in a different presentation, as a souvenir, as a bar to make milk chocolate, inter alia.
 It has reasonable prices.

 - Two souvenirs stand: These are rhombus-shaped booths situated in the middle of the waiting area.
-Both offer different types of souvenirs, since Incas ceramics style like cups, dishes, chess boards until Pisco bottles, quartz, paintings.
+Both offer different types of souvenirs, since Incas ceramics style like cups, dishes, chess boards Pisco bottles, mini sculptures made from quartz, and paintings.
 Of course, buying these kinds of souvenirs outside of Cusco airport will be cheaper and more comfortable.

 - Internet business center: This stand continues to Spa Saloon and has a computer with direct access to the internet, a print, a copier, and a scanner.
-The price for hiring a computer is S/5 Soles or $1.30.
+The price for hiring a computer is S/5 Soles or $1.30 per 30 minutes.
 This stand is open every day, from 7 am to 4 pm.

 - Bathrooms: There are four bathrooms, two (for each genre separated) in the waiting area and the other two in the boarding rooms.